maiisthebest/term-deposit-calculator/README.md

 This project was created using test-driven development because I truly care about quality 🤩

+1. Make sure you have `yarn` install.
+Follow these [instructions](https://classic.yarnpkg.com/en/docs/install#mac-stable) if you don't have it.
 1. `yarn install` in the root directory to install all dependencies.
 1. `yarn test` to run all the unit tests available.